Encountering the love of God is not simply life-changing, but it sustains life in its fullness, as Todd White’s amazing testimony reminds us.

 The reason was Jesus

-I’m so glad Jesus didn’t say, “nobody comes to Heaven except by me.”
+I’m so glad Jesus didn’t say, “no one comes to Heaven except through me.”
 We’ve made it that and bypassed an encounter with the Father.
-It’s, “no one comes to the Father except by me.”
+It’s, “no one comes to the Father except through me” (John 14:6).
 If we don’t realise when we are born again that God is our Father, we’ll be headed to Heaven but we’ll live like Hell until we get there.
 It’s not about just barely making it in.
 It’s about having confidence now to approach the throne of grace in time of need.

 I spend time with Jesus every day